Jarnail Singh (footballer)

-Jarnail Singh Dhillon was a former Indian football player, who played as a centre-back.
+Jarnail Singh Dhillon (/pa/) was a former Indian football player, who played as a centre-back.
 He was the captain of the India national football team from 1965 to 1967.
 He was given the Arjuna Award in 1964 for his achievements as a football player.
 He also competed in the men's tournament at the 1960 Summer Olympics.
 Considered as one of Asia's best defenders in the 1960s, he spent most of his career in Mohun Bagan.

 Club career

 After representing the football team of Khalsa College of mahilpur from 1952 to 1956, Singh began his senior club career in 1956 at Khalsa Sporting Club of Shri Guru Gobind Singh Khalsa College in Hoshiarpur district of Punjab.
 With the club, he appeared in DCM Trophy.
 He then captained Punjab University football team before arriving in Calcutta.
 In 1958, he went on to play for Rajasthan Club, nicknamed "giant killers" in Kolkata Maidan.
 Darshan Singh, who played for Rajasthan at that time, helped Singh to complete his transfer.

 It was very difficult to get past him in a one on one situation.
 He was a tough player at nearly six feet.